codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 **Benefits of GitOps Environments**

 * Account-level visibility:  GitOps Environments in Codefresh are managed at the account level, providing a holistic view of all Argo CD applications across GitOps Runtimes in clusters mapped to the Environments.
-* Application traceability: Gain insights into application promotions across diverse environments, including commit and PR histories, and developers responsible for each change.
+* Application traceability: Gain insights into application promotions across diverse Environments, enriched with commit and PR histories, and developers responsible for each change.
 * Micro-service visibility: Get a clear understanding of what is running in an Environment, including dependencies and services/components to enhance your control and management capabilities.

-The diagram illustrates how GitOps Environments in Codefresh organizes different Argo CD applications in their deployment contexts.
+The diagram illustrates how Codefresh organizes different Argo CD applications in their deployment contexts in the GitOps Environments dashboard.

 {% include
 	image.html